 This is important to understand.
 Plants are not the only life-form on the planet that engage in photosynthesis.
 Photosynthesis is the principal human biological activity for receiving energy and biologic coding (in the form of electro-magnetic waves) for the healthy functioning of the life-processes of our body.
 Humans eat light via the skin.

 This process of establishing and maintaining the life force via light absorbed by the skin must now be followed by protecting this life force.
 This is the secondary purpose of our human skin - to serve as an important protective barrier.
-For it is assailed daily by pollution and environmental stressors, excess UV exposure, and damaging microbes and pathogens.
+For it is assailed daily by pollution and environmental stressors, unnatural man-made electro-magnetic frequencies, excess UV exposure and a vast assortment of non-native microbes and pathogens.